 - if we suspect that a death resulted from criminal conduct;

 - to report evidence of criminal conduct that occurred on our premises;

 - in response to a medical emergency, to report a crime (including the location or victims of the crime; or the identity, description or location of the person who committed the crime).

 - Research.
-In most cases, Health Services will ask for your written authorization before using and/or disclosing your treatment records to conduct research.
+In most cases, Health Care will ask for your written authorization before using and/or disclosing your treatment records to conduct research.
 However, in limited circumstances we may use and/or disclose treatment records without authorization if: (i) the use or disclosure was approved by an Institutional Review Board or a Privacy Board; and (ii) we obtain representations from the researcher that the information is necessary for the research protocol, treatment records will not be removed from our practice, and the information will be used solely for research purposes; or (iii) the treatment records sought by the researcher relates only to decedents and the researcher agrees that the use or disclosure is necessary for the research.

 - To Avert Serious Threat to Health or Safety.
-Health Services may use or disclose your treatment records when necessary to prevent or lessen a serious and imminent threat to your health or safety, or the health or safety of another person or the public.
-In such cases, Health Services will only share your treatment records with a person or persons reasonably able to prevent or lessen the threat, including the target of the threat; or if it is necessary for law enforcement authorities to identify or apprehend an individual.
+Health Care may use or disclose your treatment records when necessary to prevent or lessen a serious and imminent threat to your health or safety, or the health or safety of another person or the public.
+In such cases, Health Care will only share your treatment records with a person or persons reasonably able to prevent or lessen the threat, including the target of the threat; or if it is necessary for law enforcement authorities to identify or apprehend an individual.

 - Military and veteran activities;